 - Mike Smith from Suffocation was one of the pioneers of brutal death metal drumming and renowned for both his technical skill and focus on pounding the shit out of his kit to make every note hit the listener like a sledgehammer, but there was also his infamous temper and proclivity towards violence, something that caused Terrance Hobbs to force him to take anger management classes for in order to be allowed to stay in the band.

-- Nicko McBrain of Iron Maiden (he even invented a technique where he kicks the snare drum instead of using a pedal!), helped by the fact that he's Crazy Awesome.
+- Nicko McBrain of Iron Maiden (he even invented a technique where he kicks the snare drum instead of using a pedal!).

-- Current drummer of The Mars Volta Deantoni Parks is known to pull some very primal facial expressions.
+- The last drummer of The Mars Volta Deantoni Parks was known for pulling some very primal facial expressions.

 - Zach Hill, drummer of Hella, El Grupo Nuevo de Omar Rodriguez-Lopez, and Death Grips, plays so hard he wears out drums faster than usual.
-He also injures himself a lot playing, even once having to take a hiatus because of a drumming related wound.
+He's known to bend the top rim of his drums, and frequently punctures drum heads.
+He also injures himself a lot playing, even once having to take a hiatus because of a drumming-related wound.
+And, of course, let's not forget the infamous cover image of Death Grips' No Love Deep Web.

 - Absu's Proscriptor McGovern.
 Also the lead vocalist, he combines this trope with Large Ham, best exemplified here.